 The Community Code is designed to ensure that you and others in your household have an enjoyable stay in university accommodation and everyone adheres to the latest guidance from the Scottish Government on preventing the spread of COVID-19.

 It includes guidelines on the application of Government and University guidance in your accommodation.

 These rules are about showing respect for others living in your household and promoting the health and wellbeing of the community you are part of:

 Staying safe and preventing the spread of COVID-19 is everyone's job.
 Our whole community must follow public health guidance.

-If you break the rules and refuse to follow the instructions given by University staff the police will be contacted.
+If you break the rules and refuse to follow the instructions given by University staff you will be subject to the University’s Code of Student Discipline.
 By breaking the rules you are putting others at risk, your accommodation contract could be terminated, and you will be required to leave university accommodation.

 The NHS Inform website is an extremely useful and important source of information at this time – please check it regularly.
 You should follow the advice it provides.